Vidal-Fleury - Condrieu 2021

 About the estate:

 Founded in 1781, Vidal-Fleury is the oldest winery in the Rhône Valley still in operation.
-It was bought by the Guigal family in the early 1980s and boasts modern, high-performance facilities, as well as autonomy in its management and winemaking.
+It was acquired by the Guigal family in the early 1980s and boasts modern, state-of-the-art facilities, as well as autonomy in its management and winemaking.
 The range is extensive and covers most of the major appellations of the Rhône Valley.
-The wines are now reliable, in a rather classic style.
+The wines are now reliable, with a rather classic style.

 Jancis Robinson